John G. Foster: Civil War

 Foster was assigned to command of the Department of Florida at the end of the war, receiving a promotion to the rank of major general in the volunteer service and brevet major general in the regular army.

 Postbellum

-After the war, Foster remained in the army, being promoted to lieutenant colonel of engineers in 1867.
+After the war, Foster remained in the army, serving as the Assistant Commissioner for the Freedmen's Bureau of Florida from June to December 1866.
+During his tenure there, Foster place five Florida counties under martial law after the unpunished murders of several freedmen.
+Following his time with the Freedmen's Bureau, he was promoted to lieutenant colonel of engineers in 1867.
 Promoted to colonel of engineers in 1871, he was involved in military and underwater surveying.
 He became an expert in underwater demolition, publishing a definitive manual on the subject in 1869 that became the acknowledged reference work.
 From 1871 until 1874, he was assistant to the Chief of Engineers in Washington, D.C.
 His final post was as superintendent of the Harbor of Refuge on Lake Erie.

 Foster died in Nashua, New Hampshire, and was buried in the Unitarian Universalist Church of Nashua Cemetery.
 The first official reunion of the New Hampshire Veterans Association, which took place in Manchester, New Hampshire in October 1875, was named Camp J.G.
 Foster.